heston/ding-dong-ditch/README.md

 Everything provided in this repository is free to use, and granted to the public domain.
 Do whatever you want with it, subject to the Limitation of Liabilty, below.
-If you like this, or find it useful, you might consider dropping me a note so I feel warm an fuzzy inside.
+If you like this, or find it useful, you might consider dropping me a note so I feel warm and fuzzy inside.
 Or not.
 It's up to you.

 Limitation of Liability